Let it make sense:

 We have a commitment to developing the reasoning of the children in our classes.
-We have implemented effective and written strategies to develop our children’s reasoning in maths as we feel that this gives them a much deeper, more purposeful understanding of the maths that they are learning.
-During our discussions, we encourage a sense of opinion and respect which help our children to have balanced conversations as they work together to discuss the mathematical concept in question.
+We have implemented effective oral and written strategies to develop our children’s reasoning in maths as we feel that this gives them a much deeper, more purposeful understanding of the maths that they are learning.
+We teach key vocabulary to help our children think and articulate their reasoning.
+During our discussions, we utilise P4C techniques and encourage a sense of opinion and respect which help our children to have balanced conversations as they work together to discuss the mathematical concept in question.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.